taig/babel/README.md

 # Babel

-> String-based internationalisation (i18n) for Scala applications
+> String-based internationalization (i18n) for Scala applications

 ## Features

 - First class support for plurals
-- Great for Scala.js, since `java.util.Locale` is not used
+- Great fit for Scala.js clients, since `java.util.Locale` is not used
 - Translation definitions in either code or a supported serialisation format (e.g. JSON)
-- Lifting translations into data classes greatly improving type safety
+- Allows lifting translations into data classes: no more `String` key look-ups
-- Creating translation subset that are only suitable for a specific language, which can be useful for clients that request all translations for a single language
+- Creating translation subsets that are only suitable for a specific language, which can be useful for clients that request all translations for a single language
-- Open to arbitrary String formatting solutions (e.g. `String.format` or `java.util.MessageFormat`)
+- Open to arbitrary `String` formatting solutions (e.g. `String.format` or `java.util.MessageFormat`)
 - Dependency-free `core` module

-## Roadmap

-- Reference substitution
-- More codecs with support for nested and flattened structures

 ## Installation